carpatin/symfony-attributes-showcase/README.md

   exemplified with two decorators applied on the same service identified by its interface
 - `#[WithHttpStatus(500)]` for giving an exception an HTTP code for when caught by symfony so that the status code is returned in the response
+- use of Twig macro

+# Photo Album

+Controller: `App\Controller\PhotoAlbumController`

+URL's:

+- GET https://localhost:8000/photo-album/ - page with a grid of photos and forms to upload one or batch of photos
+- POST https://localhost:8000/photo-album/upload - upload single photo using a Symfony form
+- POST https://localhost:8000/photo-album/multiple-upload - upload multiple photos using attributes to map texts to DTO and the images to an array argument of UploadedFile objects

+Showcased Symfony features:

+- `#[CurrentUser]` for injecting the currently logged-in user in a controller action
+- `#[IsGranted('ROLE_UPLOADER')]` for ensuring that only users with a certain role are able to perform an action
+- `#[IsCsrfTokenValid]` for checking the CSRF token in our multiple upload controller, that doesn't use a Symfony form
+- `#[MapUploadedFile]` for mapping a POSTed file to an UploadedFile argument, or multiple files to an iterable argument
+- `#[MapRequestPayload]` for mapping the title and description fields to a DTO
+- `#[AsTwigComponent]` for configuring a Twig UX component class
+- `#[AsEventListener]` for registering the ExceptionListener to check for CSRF exception and throw instead a bad request
+- use of form for one photo upload
+- use of a Twig UX component for a photo grid item
+- use of custom Twig filters to prepare image base64 content for img tag